Torrafox/e621-metadata-extractor/README.md

 ## Overview

-**e621 Metadata Fetcher and Extractor** is a tool for downloading and processing metadata dumps from [e621](https://e621.net).
-It matches local files against the e621 metadata dump and generates a clean CSV file containing the relevant metadata.
+**e621 Metadata Fetcher and Extractor** is a tool for downloading and processing database exports from [e621](https://e621.net).
+It matches local files against the e621 data export and generates a clean CSV file containing the relevant metadata.

 This tool is useful for managing local galleries by providing metadata such as tags, ratings, descriptions, and more.

 ## Features

-- Fetch the latest metadata dump from e621.
+- Fetch the latest database exports from e621.
-- Process local files in a directory by matching their MD5 checksums against the dump.
+- Process local files in a directory by matching their MD5 checksums against the data export.
 - Extract relevant metadata (e.g., tags, ratings, URLs) into a CSV and JSON file.